pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_hotkeys.rst

  Your *hotKey* callback receives only the *refCon*.

- Registration returns a hotKeyID, which is what you'll use with :py:func:`unRegisterHotKey`.
+ Registration returns a hotKeyID, which is what you'll use with :py:func:`unregisterHotKey`.

  During execution, the actual key associated with your hot key may change, but you are insulated from this.